 Level II exams are not particularly serious.
-Common problems that patients will present with at this level are skin lesions, sunburns, rashes, painless eye or ear discharges, minor viral infections, or simple trauma that doesn’t require x-rays.
+Common problems treated in emergency rooms that patients will present with at this level are skin lesions, sunburns, rashes, painless eye or ear discharges, minor viral infections, or simple trauma that doesn’t require x-rays.
 A Level II exam might consist of visual acuity tests, urine or stool samples, or application of a sling or wrap.

-Very deep wounds, such as a stab wound, may be bad enough to put a patient into critical care.
+Very deep wounds, such as a stab wounds, may be bad enough to put a patient into critical care.
 If the wound is in a non-vital area and not too deep, however, it may fall under this treatment code.
-In the case of stab wounds a check with ultrasound may be performed to see if underlying tissues have been damaged or infected.
+In the case of stab wounds, a check with ultrasound may be performed to see if underlying tissues have been damaged or infected.

 Perhaps not surprisingly, broken fingers are often seen in the emergency room.
 While not life-threatening, these injuries prevent people from going about many aspects of their daily life and they generally want to have them treated immediately.
 Sprains may also require a finger splint.

 10. Application of Forearm Splint

 The forearm splint covers the area from the forearm to the hand excluding the fingers.
 As with broken fingers, a broken wrist or arm is a painful malady that can prevent a person from doing many of the things they routinely do.